- Staggering bond maturities can help to create a predictable stream of bond income.

 Two of the major independent credit rating services are Moody's and Standard & Poor's.
 They research the financial health of each bond issuer (including issuers of municipal bonds) and assign ratings to the bonds being offered.
 A bond's rating helps you assess that bond's credit quality compared with other bonds.

-The bonds in a ladder are intended to be held until maturity, so price declines caused by rating downgrades generally won’t affect the income stream.
-But investors need to remember that bonds can go through more than one downgrade in rapid succession, heightening the market’s perception of default risk.
+The bonds in a ladder are intended to be held until maturity, so price declines caused by rating downgrades generally won't affect the income stream, though it will impact the underlying value of the ladder.
 Higher-quality bonds offer another advantage as well: These investments typically come with lower transaction costs, which can help manage the expenses associated with this strategy.
-Order size can also influence transaction costs—generally, a larger order will see lower transaction expenses per bond.

 You may feel tempted to choose the highest-yielding bonds for whatever credit rating or maturity you have chosen, figuring they represent a bargain—more yield for the same amount of risk.